-3. If DEM estimates that the Floating Fish Trap sector will not fully utilize its allocation prior to the end of the season, beginning on October 15, the Division may move transfer the Floating Fish Trap allocation into the General Category fishery.
-DEM will consult with the Floating Fish Trap Licensees or their designee prior to enacting any allocation roll over transfer, and will shall maintain written correspondence in the form of a letter on file as proof documentation of said consultation.
+- 3. If DEM estimates that the floating fish trap sector will not fully utilize its Striped bass allocation prior to the end of the season, beginning on October 15, the Division DEM may move transfer all or a portion of the floating fish trap sector allocation into the general category fishery.
+DEM will consult with the floating fish trap licensees or their designee prior to enacting any allocation roll over such transfer, and will maintain written correspondence in the form of a letter on file as proof of said consultation of this consultation. - 4.
+Floating fish trap allocation that has been transferred to the general category fishery in accordance with § 3.9.2(3) of this Part may be transferred back to the floating fish trap fishery.
+Any allocation transferred back to the floating fish trap fishery shall not exceed the amount of the original transfer.